Gummy bears look as adorable as they taste delicious and why should going vegan mean you can't eat bear?

 This is just the best recipe for the best gummy candy.
 They might not be bear-shaped, but they are very juicy with a great flavor.

-There are a few varieties to try, but I started with the exotic fruit and will be going back for more.
+There are a few vegan gummies to try from the brand, but I started with the exotic fruit and will be going back for more.